FarahMourad/Agenda/README.md

 Agenda is a web-based application built using the Laravel framework and MySQL scheme.
 The application is designed using the Software Engineering Agile concept and developed in multiple phases.
 The project's first milestone is described in this document: [Milestone 1](https://docs.google.com/document/d/1vSQoD6_-r65wgjhFiZe2GmxnIJ4UtVdnLElvT9Ldgm8/edit?usp=sharing), the second in [Milestone 2](https://docs.google.com/document/d/1K5hD3mflWh634G8IcuHsaX-zv9V6C_FXI0dvXH-6uyI/edit?usp=sharing), and the third and final in [Milestone 3](https://docs.google.com/document/d/1MZXZV5_oBU9DroGZhBPrgjgiI7U5zvW0Vts_8dMYjcs/edit?usp=sharing).

+## Getting Started
+To run the Agenda web application, follow these steps:

+1. Install PHP and MySQL on your machine.
+2. Clone the repository to your local machine using the following command: git clone https://github.com/username/agenda.git
+3. Navigate to the project directory using the command-line interface.
+3. Install the required dependencies using the command: composer install
+4. Copy the .env.example file to .env using the command: cp .env.example .env
+5. Generate an application key using the command: php artisan key:generate
+6. Update the .env file with your MySQL database credentials.
+7. Run the database migrations using the command: php artisan migrate
+8. Start the development server using the command: php artisan serve
+9. Open your web browser and navigate to http://localhost:8000 to access the Agenda web application.
+10.
 ## System Components

 ### Views